x3dom/pipeline/README.rst

 Acknowledgements
 ================

-The described work was carried out in the project v-must, which has received funding from the European Community's Seventh Framework Programme (FP7 2007/2013) under grant agreement 270404.
+Portions of the this work was carried out in the project v-must, which has received funding from the European Community's Seventh Framework Programme (FP7 2007/2013) under grant agreement 270404.